Zero-Tang/NoirVisor/src/vt_core/readme.md

 The `invd` instruction must be intercepted by NoirVisor.
 The `invd` instruction invalidates all caches without writing them back to the main memory.
 In this regard, NoirVisor must take responsibility to prevent the guest purposefully corrupting the global memory.
 Virtualization of `invd` instruction is actually simple: execute `wbinvd` instruction on exit of `invd`.
 At least this is what Hyper-V would do.
 Intel VT-x forces any hypervisor developers to intercept `invd` instruction.

 ### CR8 Interception
 In that Intel VT-x lacks support of local APIC, which is instead present in AMD-V, there is no space left for the `cr8` register.
-Therefore, NoirVisor must emulate the behavior of the `cr8` register. <br>
+Therefore, NoirVisor must emulate the behavior of the `cr8` register. \
 When an external interrupt is to be injected, the priority of the interrupt will be compared with `cr8` value.
 If the priority of the interrupt is greater, the interrupt will be injected.
-Otherwise, it will be held pending. <br>
+Otherwise, it will be held pending. \
 When writes to `cr8` register is intercepted, it will check if there is pending external interrupts and inject it accordingly.
 Nevertheless, if the guest has `RFLAGS.IF` cleared, the interrupt is still pending even if the priority is high enough.
-Intercept the interrupt-window in order to get it injected. <br>
+Intercept the interrupt-window in order to get it injected. \
 When reads from `cr8` register is intercepted, it will return the virtualized value of `cr8` register.

 ### I/O Interception